 Do people like to spontaneously start talking to you when in line?
 Happens to me all the time.
 I think I have “one of those faces” if you know what I mean.

 Curious, I took the bait and asked him what kind of a drink he made.

 With a twinkle in his eye, he tells me that they mixed club soda, milk, and chocolate syrup and that it tasted so great on a hot summer day.
 He told me quality food was hard to come by and this drink made the milk stretch a bit further during the Depression.

 Even more curious as this drink did not at all sound yummy to me, I asked how much club soda and milk were used.

 He said the drink was mostly club soda with just a bit of milk and chocolate syrup.

 He assured me that my kids would love it and that I should try it.

 After I arrived home, I told my kids the story and asked if they wanted to try out the drink.
 They all thought it sounded disgusting too but were game to give it a go since it came so highly recommended from someone who had obviously remembered it fondly for many, many years.

-Tentatively, we mixed some raw grassfed whole milk, organic chocolate syrup and seltzer water in the following proportions:
+Tentatively, we mixed some raw grassfed whole milk, chocolate syrup and sparkling water in the following proportions to make 1 cup: